featbit/azure-container-apps/README.md

 # Deploy FeatBit on Azure using Terraform

+> IMPORTANT NOTE:
+>
+> This version does not currently support FeatBit version 5.0.0 or later, due to significant configuration changes introduced in 5.0.0+ for selecting the database (PostgreSQL or MongoDB).
+>
+> We will provide an update for this Azure Terraform template in the future.

 This repo contains terraform code for deploying FeatBit on Azure.
 FeatBit is a feature flag service that helps you manage feature flags and evaluate them in real-time.
 You can find more information about FeatBit in [FeatBit official website](https://www.featbit.co/) and [Github Repo](https://github.com/featbit/featbit).

 ![Deploy to Azure](featbit-azure-container-apps.drawio.png)